csiro-auscalval/PyGamma/insar/docs/dev/ProjectOverview.md

 ## User facing CLI scripts ##

-The `insar/scripts/` directory holds all the CLI scripts used by users to run the `gamma_insar` processing pipeline, however 3 specifically are the most important:
+The `insar/scripts/` directory holds all the CLI scripts used by users to run the `PyGamma` processing pipeline, however the most important:
+2. `insar/scripts/process_gamma.py` - this script is the main entrypoint to running the Luigi DAG for the SAR and InSAR processing workflows, and as such all processing scripts build upon this (and users run this directly with the `pygamma` command).
-1. `insar/scripts/insar_pbs.py` - this script is the PBS job launcher, for users on the NCI or any other system using PBS for scheduling/running jobs.
+2. `insar/scripts/insar_pbs.py` - this script is the PBS job launcher, for users on the NCI or any other system using PBS for scheduling/running jobs.
 It's the main script our current users are using to process their data.
 It essentially takes in the user's stack properties & PBS details, validates them, sets up a PBS bash script for the processing, and then `qsub`'s it for them.
-2. `insar/scripts/package_insar.py` - this script uses the `eodatasets3` module to package a `gamma_insar` stack ready for use by ODC (open data cube).
+3. `insar/scripts/package_insar.py` - this script uses the `eodatasets3` module to package a `PyGamma` stack ready for use by ODC (open data cube).
-3. `insar/scripts/process_nci_report.py` - this script will analyse an existing stack (complete or not) and give a summary of the state of the stack, any missing or failed products, etc.
+4. `insar/scripts/process_nci_report.py` - this script will analyse an existing stack (complete or not) and give a summary of the state of the stack, any missing or failed products, etc.

 ## Logging Infrastructure ##